Many of us spend our days navigating a million micro-stresses, from family demands and work deadlines to the bleep, bleep of breaking news.

 “Ever since colonial times, Costa Rica has stood apart from the main ways of trading in Central and South America, geographically and because of the terrain, lack of natural resources (for example, gold mines) and weather conditions,” says Edgar Brenes, Pack Leader and seasoned local guide for Flash Pack.

-“Historically, this means we’ve had less division and a more equal society compared to other neighbouring countries.
+“Historically, this means we’ve had less division and a more equal society compared to other neighboring countries.
 As a nation, we’re peaceful and easygoing, and news reaches us a bit later.
 We also, for example, became the first country in the world to abolish our army in 1949.
 Instead, that defence money was redistributed towards education and healthcare,” says Edgar.

 Although the phrase pura vida didn’t surface until the 1950s – arising from the huge popularity of the Mexican film, Pura Vida, starring Antonio Espino – it immediately chimed with the national character.
 “Costa Ricans just fell in love with the movie and everybody started to say the phrase.
 It became our adopted mantra – used in our everyday conversations and lifestyle,” he continues.